 There is strong representation from groups currently under-represented in the sector including women, those with a disability and those from Black, Asian and minority ethnic backgrounds.

 Apprenticeships, which provide individuals with the opportunity to earn as they learn, are seen as one route to improving inclusion within the sector as well as helping to address crucial skills gaps and shortages.

-Culture Minister Caroline Dinenage said: "This diverse and talented cohort of young individuals will gain invaluable industry experience exploring the different productions Netflix and WarnerMedia have to offer.
+Culture Minister Caroline Dinenage attended the induction and said: "This diverse and talented cohort of young individuals will gain invaluable industry experience exploring the different productions Netflix and WarnerMedia have to offer.
 It was a privilege to meet the apprentices, and I look forward to watching this fantastic pilot progress over the year ahead."

 Minister for Apprenticeships and Skills Gillian Keegan said: "Apprenticeships are a fantastic way to gain the skills you need to succeed in a huge range of exciting industries, enabling people to get the experience they need to progress in the job they want.

 “The ScreenSkills pilot will open doors for a diverse talent pool in the UK’s world-leading creative sector, in roles from accountancy to film and TV production, levelling up chances for people to experience the life-changing opportunities an apprenticeship can bring."

 Seetha Kumar, ScreenSkills CEO, said: “We are delighted to welcome this enthusiastic and diverse group of apprentices into the industry and look forward to working with WarnerMedia and Netflix to provide them with the most excellent of starts to their screen careers.